 But recently, I’ve been reading some stuff that challenges the “unique” bit, which really upsets this whole entire narrative.

 Before the internet we had television sets.
 They came in the 50s and proliferated in our homes and by the 90s the average American was spending 6 hours a day in front of their sets.
-Descriptions of television and the culture around it at this time paints a fascinating picture that is very similar to how we think of internet culture today – cynical, ironic, self-referential to the point of blindness to the real, hyperreal.
+Descriptions of television and the culture around it at this time paints a fascinating picture that is very similar to how we think of internet culture today – cynical, self-referential to the point of blindness to the real, hyperreal.
+And heavily irony-poisoned.

 What does it mean to say that the irony poisoning isn’t new?
 That we’re three generations removed from a culture untouched by screens and mass media?